 - Close to 60% users think customer service on social media resolves issues quicker.

 - 97% marketers confirm using social media to reach their audience.

 - 80% of time spent on social media happens through mobile devices.

-Going by these numbers, the juggernaut that is Social Media doesn’t seem to be slowing down in 2019.
+Going by these numbers, the juggernaut that is Social Media doesn’t seem to slow down in 2020.
 While this medium offers endless opportunities for brands and marketers, it also comes with its fair share of issues, organic reach and measuring an impactful ROI to name a few.
 Another challenge that marketers face is the dilemma of choosing one platform over the other.

 Taming the social media beast might seem like a daunting task, but it is definitely achievable with a well laid out plan and a focussed approach.